 - Over simplify it, which leads to an unbalanced meal

-- Add carbohydrates that aren’t needed.
+- Add carbohydrates in portions that aren’t needed.

 - Don’t state ingredients sources for calcium, omega-3s, or vitamins and minerals.

 - Focusing on a one size fits all approach which doesn’t work for dogs.
 Hello, that’s why we don’t feed kibble.